arrayfire/arrayfire/docs/pages/using_with_ms_windows.md

      - [Intel OpenCL SDK](https://software.intel.com/en-us/articles/download-the-latest-intel-amt-software-development-kit-sdk)
      - [NVIDIA CUDA](https://developer.nvidia.com/cuda-downloads)

+## Step 0: Running pre-built executables

+The ArrayFire installer ships with a few pre-built executables with the examples.
+These should run out of the box.

+Note: For the CUDA executables, you will need to copy CUDA_PATH\nvvm\bin\nvvm64_30_0.dll to the location of the executables.

 ## Step 1: Adding ArrayFire to PATH for all users

 The ArrayFire installer for Windows creates a user `PATH` variable containing